Empirical best prediction of poverty indicators via nested error regression with high dimensional parameters: Uncertainty measures

 The assessment of uncertainty of poverty indicators is crucial to analyze the quality of estimates.
 The MSPE of $\hat{F}^{EB}_{\alpha i}$ is a conventional measure fulfilling this goal, which is given by

-where $E_{\bm{\phi}}$ denotes expectation with respect to the super-population model.
+where $E_{\bm{\phi}}$ denotes expectation with respect to the super-population model \eqref{NERHDP}.
 However, the analytical approximations to the MSPE are difficult to derive when involving complex parameters such as the FGT poverty measures.

-In this paper, we propose a parametric bootstrap method that can be applied to produce reasonable estimators of various uncertainty measures, not necessarily MSPE.
-Our bootstrap scheme builds on the method introduced by \cite{lahiri2023nested}, which demonstrated that for known $\tau_i$, the parametric bootstrap estimators of uncertainty measures converge in probability to the true corresponding uncertainty measures as $m$ tends to infinity, under certain regularity conditions.
-Our approach adapts this framework to the context of poverty mapping.
-The steps of the proposed bootstrap are as follows: \begin{description} \item[Step 1.]
-Fit model \eqref{NERHDP} to sample data and obtain estimators $\hat{\bm{\phi}}_i = (\hat{\beta}_0, \hat{\bm{\beta}}^\prime_i, \hat{\sigma}_{\gamma}^2, \hat{\sigma}^2_{\epsilon i})$ for $i = 1, \cdots, m$, using the proposed method in section \ref{sec:NERHD};
+In this paper, we use a parametric bootstrap method that can be applied to produce reasonable estimators of various uncertainty measures, not necessarily MSPE.
+Our bootstrap scheme builds on the method introduced by \cite{lahiri2023nested}, which is in line with the bootstrap framework introduced by \cite{gonzalez2008bootstrap} and later applied in \cite{molina2010small}, while allowing for a more flexible modeling structure.